LHCb experiment: Subsystems

 Following the tracking system is RICH-2.
 It allows the identification of the particle type of high-momentum tracks.

 The electromagnetic and hadronic calorimeters provide measurements of the energy of electrons, photons, and hadrons.
 These measurements are used at trigger level to identify the particles with large transverse momentum (high-Pt particles).
+The figure also shows SPD/PS components which were actually removed during upgrade 1 along with M1.

 The muon system is used to identify and trigger on muons in the events.

 LHCb upgrade (2019–2021)

 At the end of 2018, the LHC was shut down for upgrades, with a restart currently planned for early 2022.
 For the LHCb detector, almost all subdetectors are to be modernised or replaced.
 It will get a fully new tracking system composed of a modernised vertex locator, upstream tracker (UT) and scintillator fibre tracker (SciFi).
 The RICH detectors will also be updated, as well as the whole detector electronics.
 However, the most important change is the switch to the fully software trigger of the experiment, which means that every recorded collision will be analysed by sophisticated software programmes without an intermediate hardware filtering step (which was found to be a bottleneck in the past).